kasramp/Spring-Data-ElasticSearch-Example/README.md

-# Spring Data ElasticSearch Example
+# Spring Data Elasticsearch Example

 ## Introduction

-This example demonstrates how to use Spring Data ElasticSearch to do simple CRUD operation.
+This example demonstrates how to use Spring Data Elasticsearch to do simple CRUD operation.

 You can find the tutorial about this example at the below link:

 [https://blog.madadipouya.com](https://blog.madadipouya.com)

-For this example, a Book controller created that allows to do the following operations with ElasticSearch:
+For this example, a Book controller created that allows to do the following operations with Elasticsearch:

 - Get list of all books
 - Create a book